 I needed good examples of a snowflake that I could use as inspiration to create my 3D model.
 My first stop was to check out some images of snowflakes.
 I did this by searching for “snowflakes” on Google.
 Simple enough, right?
 Well, as I looked for inspiration and ideas, I also had to consider how complicated each design was, and whether it would have room for a logo in the center.

 I usually save a few images for inspiration so that I can go back and reference them as needed during the actual design process.
 While you want to create something unique, it's helpful to see how other people have tackled specific challenges when creating a 3D model or object.
 Once I have at least three or four images and references, I move on to the next step.

 The snowflake I wanted to make was going to have a few key features, and these played a role in how I wanted it to look.
 Since I knew that I wanted a logo to be in the snowflake, that also narrowed down how the center would have to be.
 I also wanted cut outs throughout the snowflake to show off the 3D printed aspect, but also so you could put a string through the snowflake and hang it up.

 The end result was a snowflake that had a solid center featuring a logo on both sides.
 I wanted it to have 8 sections coming out of the center, which would alternate in size (big/small/big/small) to give it a more complex feel.
 The bigger parts would be hollowed out to really show the difference and create a nice fractals look.
-(Fractals are never-ending patterns that continue on in an endless loop.)
+(Fractals are never-ending patterns that continue on in an endless loop; check out more 3D printing terms.)
 At this stage in the engineering design process, think about how you want your final product to look.
 It can be helpful to draw your design before you start creating the object with 3D design software.

 4. Create In 3D